 You may be able to detect your babies through an early ultrasound during week 5.
 Your babies are measured in millimeters at this point, but you might see two gestational sacs or even a couple of tiny fetal poles as the week goes on.

-Occasionally, there may be two gestational sacs at this early stage and find just one baby at a later ultrasound.
+Occasionally, you’ll detect two gestational sacs at this early stage, but only one baby at a later ultrasound.
 This is called vanishing twin syndrome.
 There’s often no clear reason for the loss.
 You may have cramping and bleeding, or you may have no symptoms at all.